'Wandavision' review: Bridging the past and the future of the MCU

 Anger

-In Wandavision, we get to look at the two titular characters provide a study in contrast to anger.
-Wanda Maximoff (Elizabeth Olsen) has shock red hair, wears red clothes, her eyes turn red everytime she gets angry.
+In Wandavision, the two titular characters provide a study in contrast in terms of anger.
+Wanda Maximoff (Elizabeth Olsen) has a shock of red hair, wears red clothes, her eyes turn red every time she gets angry.
 She lives in a red hex.

-You get the drift by now.
+You get the drift.
 Red has long been associated with anger in pop culture and Wanda lives and breathes the emotion.
-Contrast that to Vision (Paul Bettany), who has all but a streak of red.
+Contrast that to Vision (Paul Bettany), whose face is a streak of red but who is largely devoid of anger.
 He is the Aristotlean stoic who gets “angry at the right person to the right degree, for the right amount of time and for the right purpose.”
-The show, through its 9 episodes, traverses multiple decades from the 1960s to 2010’s with the popular sitcoms of those decades forming the core.
-As it moves from the black-and-white era to colour era, the show also becomes angrier - with subtlety slowly giving space for showmanship.
+The show, through its nine episodes, traverses multiple decades from the 1960s to 2010s with the popular sitcoms of those decades forming the core.
+As it moves from the black-and-white era to colour era, the show also becomes more angry — subtlety slowly giving space for showmanship.

 Bargaining